Fundraiser:

 me through high school, college, and life in general.

-At Spring Valley I was able to study many interesting subjects with some wonderful teachers.
+At Montessori Academy I was able to study many interesting subjects with some wonderful teachers.
 To name a few, Madame Baslé was an amazing French teacher who cultivated my love of languages, and I also learned a lot from Mrs. Kayihan’s very interesting and interactive science classes.
 I will never forget all the great plays and performances I participated in as well.
-I really enjoyed my time at Spring Valley, and am very grateful for the fun, interesting and valuable education I received there.
+I really enjoyed my time at Montessori Academy, and am very grateful for the fun, interesting and valuable education I received there.

 -Sarah Lorch